Strategic Solutions Research Presents Nielsen Audio August '22 Ratings Today

 -

-NIELSEN AUDIO AUGUST '22 Ratings out TODAY for BAKERSFIELD, HONOLULU, KNOXVILLE, OMAHA-COUNCIL BLUFFS, AND TULSA.
+NIELSEN AUDIO AUGUST '22 Ratings out TODAY for COLUMBIA, SC, GREENVILLE-NEW BERN-JACKSONVILLE, LITTLE ROCK, SPRINGFIELD, MA, and TOLEDO.
 Find ratings for subscribing stations in the ALLACCESS.COM NIELSEN AUDIO section after 2p (PT).

-Coming TUESDAY 9/20, AUGUST '22 Ratings for ALBUQUERQUE, EL PASO, HARRISBURG-LEBANON-CARLISLE, AND METRO FAIRFIELD COUNTY.
+Coming FRIDAY (9/23), AUGUST '22 Ratings for COLORADO SPRINGS, DES MOINES, MOBILE, SPOKANE and WICHITA.